jedi95/combatsim/README.txt

 In my opinion, these changes would be enough to make Deception viable in all current PVE content.
 It will provide an alternative to Madness when burst or rapid target switching is required.

-DISCLAIMER: These changes are only ideas, and they do not nessesarily reflect future class balance.
+DISCLAIMER: These changes are only ideas, and they do not necessarily reflect future class balance.

-That said, feel free to expieriment with your own ideas!
+That said, feel free to experiment with your own ideas!

 Running